 Get back to normal position.

 This stretch (also known as chin tuck) is ideal for performing before you get up in the morning.

-- Then, get back to normal jaw position.
+Then, get back to the normal jaw position.

 If you follow this exercise, you will be able to restore a good posture.

-- From the same beginning position, place both arms up against the wall while your hands out.
+From the same beginning position, place both arms up against the wall while your hands are out.

 It is a slight deviation from the primary jaw tuck exercise.